Behavioral Health Integration and Guidance (BHIG) Initiative

 - Peer-to-peer learning opportunities to support providers that are comfortable treating children and youth with more complex behavioral health needs

-- An integrated care clinic where providers can shadow other physicians delivering integrated care and where they may refer patients whose needs are more complex.
+- An integrated care clinic where providers can shadow other physicians delivering integrated care, receive a virtual consultation and where they may refer patients whose needs are more complex.

-Is there a cost to participate in the BHIG PAG?
+Is there a cost to participate in BHIG?

-There is no cost to participate in BHIG PAG.
+There is no cost to participate in BHIG.